-- Goal: Adequately restrain a dog so that medication may be successfully placed in the eye or ear without injury to either the patient or veterinary personnel. - Description: The student will restrain a dog in sternal recumbency or a sitting position while a veterinarian or credentialed veterinary technician administers medication to the eye or ear. - Criteria: The student was able to restrain the animal when it struggled such that the medication was successfully administered and the applicator tip did not touch the cornea of the eye (for eye medication) or the ear (for ear medication).
+- Goal: Adequately restrain a dog so that medication may be successfully placed in the eye or ear without injury to either the patient or veterinary personnel. - Description: The student will restrain a dog in sternal recumbency or a sitting position while a veterinarian or credentialed veterinary technician administers medication to the eye or ear. - Criteria: The student properly positioned their hands for head restraint.

+The student was able to restrain the animal when it struggled such that the medication was successfully administered and the applicator tip did not touch the cornea of the eye (for eye medication).